jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 };
 ```

-Eleventy will now copy the `./src/assets/` directory and everything it contains to the output directory while preserving the directories structure.
+Eleventy will now copy the `./src/assets/` directory and everything it contains to the output directory, while preserving the directories structure.

 ### Ignore directories and files